ballombert/notebook/ReadItLater Inbox/Youtube - The Case Against Michael Knowles.md

 “Thier can be no middle way in dealing with transgenderism.
 Transgenderism must be eradicated! from public life entirely”

-Transgenderism qui n'est qu'un concepte utilise par des personne anti-trans
+Transgenderism,  concepte utilise par des personne transphobe pour reduire la transidentité à une idéologie

 Michael Knowles